griffio/griffio.github.io/_posts/2020-01-10-Effective-Kotlin-Review.md

 Firstly, its not Mobile Platform specific and covers the language around the standard library.

-However, not especially as a first take for beginners either or if you prefer to get your answers from StackOverflow, as the material is designed around the tradesoff that effectively communicate Kotlin code across a development team.
+However, not especially as a first take for beginners either or if you prefer to get your answers from StackOverflow, as the material is designed around the trade offs that effectively communicate Kotlin code across a development team.

 **The effective cost** to mitigate is the time spent reading and understanding Kotlin code versus trying to use every Kotlin feature for maximum conciseness.